 The park has 5 1-bedroom cottages and 1 ADA-accessible 2-bedroom cottage.
 Each of the 1-bedroom cottages has a king-sized bed, pull-out sofa, fireplace, living room, full kitchen, and bathroom.
 The fireplaces are open October 1st – April 15th.
 The 2-bedroom cottage has 4 queen-sized beds, 2 bathrooms, living room, and full kitchen.
 Tableware, cooking utensils and linens are provided.
 Cottages are available by late afternoon.
 Check out by 10 A.M., Central Time.
 Contact park for cottage reservations.
 Price ranges are seasonal from $80.00 - $160.00 per night.
 Cottages open year-round.

 The park has a 69-site campground, with a central service building housing showers and restrooms.
 Picnic tables, grills and a playground are also available in the camping area.
 Pets are allowed, if restrained.
-Normally closed Nov 30 - Mar 14.
-NOTE: Audubon Campground is CLOSED for the 2020 season.
+NOTE: Audubon Campground is currently CLOSED.

 The conference room at John James Audubon combines an incredible outdoor environment with interior museum, art gallery and nature center.
 The 1,556, square foot conference room can accommodate 200 guests lecture-style without tables and 80-110 people classroom style with tables.
 The new state-of-the-art Audubon Theater has high speed internet, webcast ability, desktops on theater seats and a sound system.
 The Audubon Theater can seat up to 46 people.
 For more information about hosting a group or wedding CLICK HERE.